syntithenai/opensnips/README.md

     - asr (using Kaldi)
     - nlu (using RASA)
     - dialog
-    - controller (using RASA core)
+    - actionhandler (snips skills manager) (using RASA core)

 - docker-compose.yml file to start a suite including
-    - snips
-    - replacement server for hotword detector using snowboy (snips_hotword_snowboy)
-    - replacement server for NLU processor using rasa NLU (snips_rasa_nlu)
+    - all services required for hermes in both opensnips and official snips versions.
-    - pulseaudio server to share the sound.
+    - pulseaudio server to share the sound
+    - configuration for all services as environment variables

 ## Quick Start